-Why You'll Love These Homemade Granola Bars:
+Why You'll Love These Banana Peanut Butter Bars:

 Wholesome, nutritious and easily adaptable using your favorite mix-ins.
 These bars my go-to for healthy, homemade snacks.